Frequently Asked Questions:

 A trouble code DOES NOT indicate what is wrong with the car -- it's just one clue to point the technician in the right direction.
 A trouble code may point to a sensor, but that does not always mean the sensor is bad!
 In fact, depending on the year, model, and trouble code, there may be very little chance the trouble code is telling the mechanic to change the right part.

-If you want all of the information the car has to offer (and you do if you want to accurately diagnose cars quickly), you must buy the OE scanner for that make.
+If you want all of the information the car has to offer (and you do if you want to accurately diagnose cars quickly), you must buy the OE scanner for that make of car.
 OE scanners range in price quite a bit.
 Some of the scanners we own cost as much as $7000 plus yearly software subscriptions.
 Is it worth it?
 Absolutely! for us, and our customers.
 Having the right equipment saves a lot of time and increased accuracy which means lower bills and fewer repeat visits.

 Should you have any questions, Please feel free to contact us: